Epidurality/NeoFly-Tools/README.md

   - Sanitize SQL inputs (not likely to happen)
   - INI file.
 Low priority since the ahk scripts make this unneccessary, but they would be necessary for the .exe to have changed defaults.
   - Better formatting for $ values, thousands separators.

+## Feature Requests:
+Please use the GitHub "Issues" feature to request any new features or improvements.
+Feedback is welcomed!

 ## Credits:
 1. 'AHK-Just-Me' for the SQLite interface for AHK: https://github.com/AHK-just-me/Class_SQLiteDB